Kobraz/roarfh2/README.md

 I first made a new repo on GitHub and cloned it to local.
 Then I added a new site on Netlify.com and connected to my repo.

 The next step was to copy my files from the first project (same site, that I should modify now).
-THen I had to commit
+THen I had to commit and push the files to

 This is where you list how to get the project started.
 It typically just includes telling a person to clone the repo and then to install the dependencies e.g.